 The Blackburn offers free parking.
 It’s about five minutes from the center of town.
 You can walk or bike if you don’t mind crossing busy roads.

-If you want to be right downtown, steps from the Blackfriars and all those restaurants, check in to the Stonewall Jackson Hotel.
+If you want to be right downtown, steps from all of Staunton’s culture and restaurants, check in to the historic Hotel 24 South.

 It had a major renovation in 2018 and the rooms are a fair size.
-They often run packages that include tickets for the Shakespeare plays.
+They often run packages that include tickets for Shakespeare plays at the Blackfriars Theater nearby.

-The cocktail lounge has wingback chairs, a fireplace and good happy hour prices, making it a nice place to relax on a chilly afternoon.
-The breakfast buffet is a good deal, especially on Sundays.
+The 1924 Lounge has wingback chairs, a fireplace and good happy-hour prices, making it a nice place to relax on a chilly afternoon.
+The Magnolia South Breakfast Restaurant has a buffet that is a good deal, especially on Sundays.

-And the hotel has a heated indoor pool.
-It’s okay to use the pool without the kids along (we do).
-If you decide to come to Staunton with the kids though, stay at the Stonewall Jackson.
+Plus, the hotel has a large, heated indoor pool.
+It’s okay, perhaps even nice, to use the pool without the kids along (we do).

 If you bring a car you’ll use the public garage, which is connected to the hotel.